 Yes, there is a solution, i.e. Password Manager, available to you that can significantly reduce the password memorizing problem, along with a cure for users' bad habit of setting weak passwords.

-Password managers exist and have come a very long way in the past few years to help resolve this issue.
+Best Password manager exist and have come a very long way in the past few years to help resolve this issue.

 Why Some Websites Block 'Password Managers'?